cristianvasquez/obsidian-lab/README.md

 ## Config

-Configuring the plugin currently is done via the settings, where you specify what is triggered, how is it shown, etc...
+Configuring the plugin currently is done via the settings, where you specify for each service it's name, how is are shown and what triggers it.

 ![Example settings](./docs/options.png)

-TODO: Give an example.
+The settings pane will show options only if it has a response from the server.
+Any change in the options will persist in the plugin configuration.

 ## Build